-🛔 Logged in as adn iinistrat or Logout

-sīp:wise × tings 👻
+sip:wise Create Contract × tings 👻

-Create Contract

-Contr Contact Searc ch: ב ר
+Contr Contact Sear ch:

 Reseller First Name Last Name Email

-1 default Contact first name Contact last name default- Customer@default.invalid.contact )
+1 default Contact first name Contact last name default- customer@default.invalid.contact

-← Back Showing 1 to 1 of 1 entries ← ← 1 → =
+← Back Showing I to 1 of 1 entries 5 ← ← 1 → ⇒ Create Contact

-Create Contact

-^ Billing Profile Searc ch:
+^ Billing Profile Sear ch:

-No data a # Reseller Profile

-Chausing Os 1 default Default Billing Profile
+No data a # Reseller Profile Default Billing Profile

-Showing 01 Showing 1 to 1 of 1 entries ⇐ ← 1 → =

-Create Billing Profile
+Showing 0 t I to 1 of 1 entries Default Billing Profile ← ← 1 → ⇒ Create Billing Profile -

-2 2012 C Sa ve

-© 2013 Sipt
+© 2013 Sip San /e

-We assign the Contact to the default Reseller.
-You can create a new one if you want, but for a simple setup the default Reseller is sufficient.
-Select the Reseller and enter the contact details (at least an Email is required), then press Save.
+Select the required Reseller and enter the contact details (at least an Email is required), then press Save.

-sip:wise
+🚨 Logged in as administrator Logout

+ĝ,

-Create Contact × tings -
+síp:wíse Create Contact × {tings} -

 Conta Reseller Search:

 Name Contract # Status

 1 default 1 active

-← Back Showing 1 to 1 l of 1 entries ← 1 → ⇒
+← Back Showing 1 to 1 of 1 entries ← ← 1 → ⇒

 Create Reseller

-🔶 I First Name
+🔶 !
+First Name

-1 ( Last Name
+1 0 Last Name

-Showing 1 t 2 Email myfirstconta ct @example.org
+Showing 1 t 2 Email myfirstcontact@e example.org

-Company
+Showing 11 Company

-© 2013 Sip emony an righter color real 3 Save
+© 2013 Sip 3 Save

 You will be redirected back to the Customer form.
-The newly created Contact is selected by default now, so you only have to select a Billing Profile.
-Again you can create a new one on the fly, but we will go with the default profile for now.
-Select it and press Save.
+The newly created Contact is selected by default now, so only select a Billing Profile and press Save.

 You will now see your first Customer in the list.
-Hover over the customer and click Details to view the details.
+Hover over the customer and click Details to make extra configuration if necessary.